nextstrain/ncov/docs/src/reference/workflow-config-file.rst

 -----------

 -  type: object
--  description: Schemes for subsampling data prior to phylogenetic inference to avoid sampling bias or focus an analysis on specific spatial and/or temporal scales. `See the SARS-CoV-2 tutorial for more details on defining subsampling schemes <../reference/customizing-analysis.html#subsampling>`__.
+-  description: Schemes for subsampling data prior to phylogenetic inference to avoid sampling bias or focus an analysis on specific spatial and/or temporal scales.
+See the :doc:`genomic surveillance tutorial <../tutorial/genomic-surveillance>` for an example.

 Predefined subsampling schemes are: